mr-ravin/pyflush/README.md

 # pyflush
 This repository contains python code to remove content of a directory, or file in a safer manner.
+After running pyflush, it became much safer to delete the file manually/programmatically.

 #### Developer: [Ravin Kumar](http://mr-ravin.github.io)